-You can control the elements that should be calculated in the list on the first two tab pages of the Polycount palette:
+You can control the elements that should be calculated in the list on the first two panels of the PolyCount palette:

-- The Elements of Stories tab page provide option for calculating the polygons of a given story range
+- The Elements of Stories panel provide option for calculating the polygons of a given story range

-- The Selection only radio button on the Selection tab page allows you to calculate only the model elements within the actual selection
+- The Selection only radio button on the Selection panel allows you to calculate only the model elements within the current selection

-Polycount can change the level of detail (LOD) of certain library parts in the actual project.
-Library Parts can be adjusted individually on the 3D Model Size list or jointly from the Default Detail Level tab page.
-If you want to choose the Default Detail Level option the LOD of the required library parts have to be set to Default on the 3D model size tab page.
+PolyCount can change the level of detail (LOD) of certain library parts in the current project.
+Library Parts can be adjusted individually on the 3D Model Polygon Count list or jointly from the Default Detail Level panel.
+If you choose the Default Detail Level option, the LOD of the library parts must be set to Default on the 3D Model Polygon Count panel.
 Read more about it below.

-The list shows basic information about the actually opened model’s 3D polygon size.
+The list shows basic information about the model’s 3D polygon count.
 Elements of the virtual building model are grouped by types (walls, slabs, doors, windows).
 Library parts can also be listed individually by clicking on the expand button near the element type name (doors, windows, objects, skylights, stairs and lamps).

 - The first column (Name) shows the ARCHICAD element types.

 - The Detail Level field is only applicable for library parts (doors, windows, skylights, stairs, lamps and objects).
-It has the following values: Detailed, Simple, Off, Custom, Default.
+It has the following values: Off, Simple, Detailed, Custom, Default.
 See the description of the Set Level of Detail button for more details.

-Model elements highlighted with the mouse in the 3D model size list can be selected on the floor plan with the Select button.
+Model elements highlighted with the mouse in the 3D Model Polygon Count list can be selected on the floor plan with the Select button.
 These items can later be deleted or modified in order to reduce the number of polygons in the model.

-The 3D Model Size list can be recalculated anytime with the Refresh button.
+The 3D Model Polygon Count list can be recalculated anytime with the Refresh button.

-Most objects in the ARCHICAD library includes a 3D Detail Level parameter with options for Detailed, Simple and Off representations.
+Most objects in the ARCHICAD library include a 3D Detail Level parameter with options for Detailed, Simple and Off representations.
 The Set Level of Detail function allows you to toggle between these values.
-The Custom value is indicated if multiple instances of the same library parts are selected and their LOD value is different.
+The Custom value is indicated if multiple instances of the same library part are selected and their LOD values are different.

-With the Default option active the LOD of selected objects can be set from the Default Detail Level tab page (see above).
-If you need to change the LOD of these elements again you don’t have to select them on the list, you can modify them directly with the Default Detail Level option.
+With the Default option active, the LOD of selected objects can be set from the Default Detail Level panel (see above).
+If you need to change the LOD of these elements again, you don’t have to select them on the list, you can modify them directly with the Default Detail Level option.

 - Objects belonging to hotlinked modules are marked on the list.
-The LOD of these elements can be set however this change will not have any effect on the library part and therefore the number of polygons will be calculated according to the elements’ actual LOD parameter.
+The LOD of these elements can be set, however this change will not have any effect on the library part and therefore the number of polygons will be calculated according to the elements’ previously set LOD parameter.

 - The same limitation applies for objects in Teamwork projects that are not included in your workspace.